elliot-wolf/mlb-attendance-plotting/README.md

    ```sh
    pip install .
    ```
+3. Create a new .py or .ipynb for your own use.

-3. Import necessary functions
+4. Import necessary functions
    ```sh
    from mlbattendanceplotter.processing import *
    from mlbattendanceplotter.plotting import *
    ```
-4. Create a new .py or .ipynb (recommended) for your own use.